Code-Institute-Submissions/Mikew1999-recipe-blog/README.md

         * As a frequent visitor, I would like to return often to check for new recipes
         * As a frequent visitor, I would like to upload recipes often
         * As a frequent visitor, I would like to be able to view how many likes my recipes and posts have
-        * As a frequent visitor, I would like to be able to be able

 ## Design